samcv/Util-Bitfield/README.md

     panda install Util::Bitfield

-I haven't tried this with "zef" but I have no reason to think it shouldn't work if you would rather use that.
+I haven't tried this with *zef* but I have no reason to think it shouldn't work if you would rather use that.

 Other install mechanisms may be become available in the future.